AlexBlandin/alexblandin.github.io/AISI-Proposal/pricing.md

       - [SCAN DDR4 Server Kits](https://www.scan.co.uk/shop/computer-hardware/memory-ram/3200mhz-ddr4-server-ram-memory-kits)
         - £170 1x64 GB DDR4 ECC RDIMM (3200 MT/s)
           - £340 for 128 GB, £680 for 256 GB, £2720 for 1 TB
+      - 4x and 8x DRAM are essential in surpassing the ~60 GB/s for 2x DDR5 (5000 MT/s), which bottlenecks Zen 5 AVX512 with a ~20:1 instruction:load ratio on only 1 core, or ~340:1 per core in a 16 core chip (see Yee's Zen 5 Teardown for more, as mentioned there, memory is the primary bottleneck for HPC, and it's doubly so for ML training and inference, e.g. GPUs with under 20% utilisation as datasets/parameters spill out of memory, and then the overheads of communicating across multiple GPUs in an attempt to shard and operate in parallel)
+      - Current server chips support up-to DDR5 6400 MT/s in 8 or 12 channel mode, though Granite Rapids claims 8800 MT/s support, and this is not accounting for ECC overheads (~2:3 MOPs)
     - 20 TB + 10 TB redundancy, £800 in storage (HDDs) or £1500 in storage (SSDs)
       - £1,680 7x WD Blue SN5000 (4 TB) for 20 TB volume with 8 TB parity or parity + cold (example)
       - ~5 TB parity, ~5 TB cold spare (hot-swap and resilver/rebuild with)